-Aircraft may be fitted with CB's separate from switches, or with combined with the device switches.
+Aircraft may be fitted with fuses separate from switches, or with combined CB/device switches.

 Note that the external charging point permits charging via a Ctek charger.

 Do not reset CB's in flight unless essential for continued safe flight